zeroviscosity/go-hn/README.md

 topIds, err := hn.GetTopIds()
 ```

-This returns an array of the integer ids of the top 100 stories as described in the [https://github.com/HackerNews/API#top-stories](API docs).
+This returns an array of the integer ids of the top 100 stories as described in the [API docs](https://github.com/HackerNews/API#top-stories).

 #### Get an Item